backstreetbrogrammer/20_JavaCrashCourse/README.md

   objects.
 - **Identity**: It gives a unique name to an object and enables one object to interact with other objects.

+**Constructor** is a special method that is used to initialize objects.
+The constructor is called when an object of a class is created.
+It can be used to set initial values for object attributes.

+At the time of calling the constructor, memory for the object is allocated in the memory.
+Every time an object is created using the `new` keyword, at least one constructor is called.

+It is not necessary to write a constructor for a class.
+It is because java compiler creates a default constructor (constructor with no-arguments) if our class does not have any.

+The first line of a constructor is a call to `super()` or `this()`, (a call to a constructor of a super-class or an overloaded constructor), if we don’t type in the call to `super()` in our constructor, the compiler will provide with a non-argument call to `super()` at the first line of our code.

+When an object is constructed using `new` (as opposed to being `deserialized`), following things happen in this
+sequence:

+1. All instance variables are assigned default values - like `int` as **0**, `double` as **0D**, `boolean` as **false** , `String` as **null**, etc.

+2. The constructor is invoked, which immediately invokes the superclass constructor `super()` OR another overloaded constructor `this()`, until one of the overloaded constructors invokes the superclass constructor.

+3. All superclass constructors complete.

+4. Instance variables that are initialized as part of their declaration are assigned their initial value overriding the default values they’re given prior to the superclass constructors completing.

+5. The constructor completes.

 ###### Interview Problem 7 (Barclays): How many ways to create an object of a class?

 When an object of a class is created, the class is said to be **instantiated**.
 All the instances share the attributes